uPortal-Attic/uportal-app-framework/docs/upgrading.md

 # Upgrading
 At a glance notes for upgrading apps between major versions.

+# 10.x.x to 11.x.x

+The addition of web components led to some html structural changes, which caused some CSS selectors to change.
+The most notable of the changes is the removal of `md-toolbar`.
+If you relied on these selectors, see https://github.com/uPortal-Project/uportal-app-framework/pull/838/files/91878bc59802a1eec4c4be74de09f363961d19a6 for more detail.

 # 9.x.x to 10.x.x

 The deprecated `$rootScope.GuestMode` has been removed.
 Replace references with a direct call to `mainService.isGuest()` where possible.
 If you rely on `GuestMode` within a partial, you can populate a locally scoped variable within the controller, upon initialization.